open-component-model/MPAS/docs/concepts/external-secrets.md

 ### Replicating secrets inside all namespaces including new ones

-Now, the next we have to deal with is access to various facilities outside the cluster, like the management repository.
+Next is the access to various facilities outside the cluster, like the management repository.
 For this, we offer an integration with [external-secrets](https://external-secrets.io/).
-External secrets is a convenient approach in getting secrets into the cluster and then distributing them to all namespaces.
+External secrets are a convenient approach in getting secrets into the cluster and then distributing them to all namespaces.

 To achieve this, we have to get acquainted with two new concepts/objects.
 [ClusterSecretStore](https://external-secrets.io/latest/api/clustersecretstore/) and